FAQs

 1. A Master’s degree: each major includes 10 courses and a thesis

-2. A university diploma: each major includes nine courses without thesis
+2. A University Diploma: each major includes 9 courses without thesis

-And soon, a Bachelor’s degree will be granted; and later a PHD’s degree will be established.
+And soon, a Bachelor’s degree will be granted; and a PHD’s degree will be established.

 10. Is it a credits system?